1.19 Provisions, Contingent liabilities and Contingent Assets

 Trade Receivables

 Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
 Trade receivables are non-interest bearing.
 Outstanding customers receivables are regularly monitored.
-With respect to the cable business, the Company has no concentration of credit risk as the customer base is widely distributed both economically and geographically.
+With respect to the cable business, the Company has low concentration of credit risk as the customer base is widely distributed both economically and geographically.

 Liquidity Risk is the risk that Company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
 The Company's objective is to maintain optimum level of liquidity to meet its cash and collateral requirements.
 The Company closely monitors its liquid position and deploys robust cash management system.
-It maintains adequate sources of financing at an optimised cost
+It maintains adequate sources of financing at an optimised cost.

 The Company's objectives when managing capital are to safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and maintain an optimal capital structure to reduce the cost of capital.